 Here’s an example from Instagram:

-This video has almost 14,000 views from Kettlebell King’s 150k+ followers and is a great example of how you can increase the amount of testimonial videos you have by asking your customers to get involved.
+This video has over 15,000 views from Kettlebell King’s 400k followers and is a great example of how you can increase the amount of testimonial videos you have by asking your customers to get involved.

 Frenchfluency is a tutoring website ran by a French learning coach called Angel Pretot.
 Video testimonials and case studies featuring Frenchfluency’s clients have greatly helped the business to convert more leads.
 Pretot highlights the importance of customer testimonials when it comes to the language learning industry: